hoangthienan/puphpet-smproc4/README.md

 Download and install [vagrant](http://vagrantup.com/)

-Sharing Folders with Local VM, default
+Edit Sharing Folders with Local VM (puphpet/config.yaml), default
 * source: 'D:\\Projects\\smproc4'

 Go to the repository folder and launch the box